 We will be working closely with Mfn (Berlin), Naturalis (Leiden), and other partners towards fully geo-referencing butterfly collection data from Indonesia.
 The partners will provide access to additional specimen data, thereby fill information gaps and also help build capacity.
 Thus, we expect to jointly mobilize significant datasets on Papilionidae and other SE-Asian butterfly groups to be shared through GBIF for wider use and greater advancement of knowledge.

-The project participated in the GBIF Regional Engagement Meeting and Data Mobilization Workshop in Asia in July 2019 which had a great impact on the implementation of the project.
+In July 2019 the project participated in the GBIF Regional Engagement Meeting and Data Mobilization Workshop in Asia, which had a great impact on the implementation of the project.
 Workshop certification was received and by mid-term reporting, the project had published to GBIF five datasets with over 5,000 Papilionidae specimens.